Athsus/Exchange-V2/readme.md

 # Exchange-V2
 The V2 version of V1<br>
-A simple (yet not so simple) trading bot for the cryptocurrency exchanges Binance and Okx<br>
+A simple (yet not so simple) trading system for the cryptocurrency exchanges Binance and Okx<br>
 V1 is a deprecated and private repository, developed at the beginning of 2022.

 ## Features
-### trading on exchange platforms which are:
+### trading on exchange platforms:
 <li>Binance</li>
 <li>Okx</li>

-### Trading on blockchain swap routers:
+### Trading on blockchain with swap routers of:
 <li>0x swap</li>
 <li>UniswapV2</li>
 <li>UniswapV3</li>